EloquentOps/retool-plugin-speech2text/README.md

 Please refer to this [official documentation](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) about the `SpeechRecognition` options.

 `keepActive` is a custom option that force the restart of the speech in case of silence.
-Otherwise the `SpeechRecognition` will end automatically.
+Otherwise the `SpeechRecognition` will close automatically after few seconds of silence.

 > [!IMPORTANT]
 >